freedomofpress/securedrop-workstation-docs/docs/admin/troubleshooting_connection.rst

 Step 5: Restart Tor
 -------------------
 If you have narrowed down the problem to ``sd-whonix``, try restarting Tor.

-To do so, right-click the Tor icons in the top right corner of your Qubes desktop.
-They look like this:

-**[SCREENSHOT: sdwdate-gui widget]**

-One of the two icons should display the option **sd-whonix**.
-Select that option from the menu with your mouse, and click **Tor control panel**:

-**[SCREENSHOT: sdwdate-gui widget with Tor control panel option shown]**

-You should now see the following dialog:
+You can do this from within the ``sd-whonix`` terminal using the following

-**[SCREENSHOT: Tor control panel screenshot]**

-Click **Restart Tor** in the bottom right of this dialog.
-You should see a progress bar which will indicate when Tor is available again.
+command:

+``sudo systemctl restart tor``

 If this does not resolve the issue, proceed to the next step.

 Step 6: Restart ``sd-proxy`` and ``sd-whonix``
 ----------------------------------------------